Decision guide · 2026

 Before you choose — run your stack

-StackScan maps the tools you actually run, scores overlap against benchmarks, and estimates where savings live — usually around redundant engagement, data, and seat sprawl — not the CRM logo alone.
+StackScan maps the tools you actually run, scores overlap against benchmarks from 11 weighted pricing sources, and estimates where savings live — usually around redundant engagement, data enrichment, and seat sprawl, not the CRM logo alone.

-Use this comparison to frame the decision; use StackScan to prove what your company can cut without lying to finance.
+Use this cost breakdown to frame the decision; use StackScan to prove what your company can cut with numbers.
+Most teams find $2,000-$6,000/year in recoverable waste in under 30 seconds.

-If you can govern complexity and need bespoke revenue models, Salesforce is often the honest long bet — but you pay in people and time, not just licenses.
+If you can govern complexity, need bespoke revenue models, and have dedicated admin capacity, Salesforce is often the honest long bet — budget $5,000-$15,000/mo all-in and audit the adjacent tools quarterly.

-If you need speed, one primary growth system, and cleaner UX for reps, HubSpot is frequently the rational pick under ~200–300 GTM folks — until contact economics and multi-hub sprawl catch up.
+If you need speed, one primary growth system, and cleaner UX for reps, HubSpot is frequently the rational pick under 200-300 GTM seats — but model the contact tier jumps at 2x current scale and strip any parallel MAP or CRM before renewal.

 The provocation: neither tool saves you if overlap is unchecked.
+Most GTM teams waste 30-40% of their stack spend on tools that duplicate each other.
 The win is picking a spine, then stripping redundant layers.
 Run StackScan and make renewal season boring for the right reasons.

 Best alternatives & next reads